Visions of Bodies Being Burned: Music and lyrics

 "96 Neve Campbell", the album's second single, is centered around a re-imagining of the slasher "final girl" archetype, such as Sidney Prescott portrayed by Neve Campbell in the Scream series, with the first Scream film coming out in 1996, hence the name.
 In the song, the female leads themselves are portrayed as grotesquely violent and threatening, as performed by rap duo Cam & China, with Diggs both narrating the track and performing the part of the killer, his voice altered to sound as if it were heard over the phone.
 In an interview with Anthony Fantano, the band revealed that before Diggs wrote the final verse of the song, Hutson had pitched a list of several other possible titles for the song, such as "78 Jamie Lee Curtis" and "84 Heather Langenkamp".

 The third single, "Pain Everyday", recorded in 7/8 time and containing breakbeat influences, describes the experiences of afterlife as painful and features recordings by paranormal investigator and electronic voice phenomenon researcher Michael Esposito.
 It was the last song recorded for the album, upon insistence from Snipes that the album, like other Clipping releases, contain at least one song that is not in 4/4 time.
 The unusual time signature, which, according to Hutson, sounded as if the beat was "tripping over itself", coupled with the EVP recordings by Esposito, inspired the band to write a "chase sequence" piece involving ghosts.

 Power electronics-influenced "Make Them Dead" initially featured a different set of lyrics by Diggs, yet the band felt they did not fit the production, which led to them discard them with the intention of writing a new beat for them later.
 According to Diggs, whose lyrical style was inspired by the authoritative approach typical of power electronics, "the politics of it are about [...] if there is a thing that is being hunted in that song, it is right-wing Bible-thumping Trump supporters".

-"Body for the Pile" features additional production by noise artist Chris Goudreau as Sickness and has previously been released on the 2016 Adult Swim singles compilation N O I S E.
+"Body for the Pile" features additional production by noise artist Chris Goudreau as Sickness and has previously been released on the 2016 Adult Swim singles compilation NOISE.

 As with most other Clipping releases, the album closes with a recording of an avant-garde performance piece, in this case, Yoko Ono's 1953 "event score", "Secret Piece", which was published in her 1964 book Grapefruit.
 The piece consists of text instructions for the performer:

 Decide on one note that you want to play.
 Play it with the following accompaniment:

 The woods from 5 a.m. to 8 a.m. in summer.

 The band, particularly Hutson, were struck by the peculiarity of the wording, since it did not require for the performer to actually be in the woods, only to use an accompaniment.
 The band then turned to field-recordist Christopher Fleeger, who provided them with gigabytes of his own field recordings that were made in forests around the world, between 5 a.m. and 8 a.m., matching the criteria in the piece.